We aspire to play an active role in creating

 In an era where we’re talking about climate change and planetary limits, it’s essential to really question our practices.

-We don’t claim to have exhaustively analyzed all data, but here are some key statistics that give us a broad overview of these impacts.
+We do not claim to have exhaustively analyzed all data.
+However, here are some elements that provide us with an overview of the magnitude of the challenges related to the digital world.

 The growing environmental impact of the digital sector